HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 My name is Sophie Fortz.
-I am a Ph.D. student in software engineering at the University of Namur, and a member of VERTIGO team.
-I am also a member of the PReCISE research centre and Namur Digital Institute.
-I work under the supervision of Gilles Perrouin and Patrick Heymans.
-After one year of PhD funded by the EoS (Excellence of Science) VeriLearn, I obtained a FRIA (FNRS) Grant.
-My thesis is entitled: "LIFTS: Learning Featured Transition Systems".
+I am a Ph.D. student in software engineering at the University of Namur, under the supervision of Dr. Gilles Perrouin and Pr.
+Patrick Heymans.
+I am also a member of the PReCISE research centre and the Namur Digital Institute.
+After one year of PhD funded by the EoS (Excellence of Science) VeriLearn project, I obtained a [FRIA (FNRS) Grant](https://www.frs-fnrs.be/en/financements-resp/chercheur-doctorant).
+My thesis is entitled: [*"LIFTS: Learning Featured Transition Systems"*](poster).
 My main research interests include variability-intensive systems, behavioural modelling, model-based software testing, AI4SE and SE4AI.

-On my spare hours, I like to read and follow drawing/painting classes.
-I am also an active member of the Belgian Guides Federation, where I have been successively girl guide, group leader and trainer.
+On my spare hours, I like to read and follow [drawing/painting classes](painting).
+I am also an active member of [the Belgian Guide Federation](guides), where I have been successively girl guide, group leader and trainer.